jamesplease/bestfetch/README.md

 #### What request body types are supported?

-Just strings for now, which should work for the majority of APIs.
-Support for other body types is in the works.
+Just strings, which should work for the use cases that this library is built to support.

 #### Is the data duplicated?